Why Nursing?

 • Final grades are posted for the semester.

-• The Registration departments will evaluate all graduation applications and post degrees on our student system for those applicants meeting all the graduation criteria.
+• The Registration offices will evaluate all graduation applications and post degrees on our student system for those applicants meeting all the graduation criteria.
 Nursing students are not the only students graduating.
 This process involves students graduating from all disciplines.
-It takes at least 4 to 6 weeks from the date final grades are posted.
+It takes at least four to six weeks from the date final grades are posted.

 • The Dean of Nursing's office will be notified when all nursing students who have applied and met the criteria have been certified.

 • The information is sent to the State Board of Nursing electronically.
-It is about a 2 to 3 day process.
+This is about a two-to-three-day process.

-• Once we give them this information, they will process your application(s) for Exam/TPP.
+• Once we give them this information, they will process your application(s) for the exam/TPP.

 Please be patient: We do everything possible to expedite this process.

-Please refer to the State Board of Nursing's Letter to the Student the State Board of Nursing for more information regarding the NCLEX procedure.
+Please refer to the State Board of Nursing's Letter to the Student for more information regarding the NCLEX procedure.

-Interested in becoming an instructor in Nursing and earning Continuing Education Units?
+Interested in becoming an instructor in nursing and earning continuing education units (CEUs)?
 Unsure where to begin?
-Consider signing up for the NUR 250 Leadership and Management Concepts training course below!
+Consider signing up for the NUR 250–Leadership and Management Concepts training course below!

 Register Here